ABOUT MARCELO BONTA (El Presidente)

 Hanging out with my family

 Prior to J.E.D.I.
-Heart, I worked at Meyer Memorial Trust, helping the private foundation develop and implement an equity framework to guide its grantmaking, and I served as a Principal in The Raben Group’s Diversity, Equity, and Inclusion Practice, supporting foundations and environmental organizations.
+Heart, I worked at Meyer Memorial Trust, co-creating a new environmental portfolio with racial equity at its core and co-developed the DEI capacity building grantmaking arm, including Meyer’s DEI Spectrum Tool, and I served as a Principal in The Raben Group’s Diversity, Equity, and Inclusion Practice, supporting foundations and environmental organizations.

 I have a B.A. in Psychology from Yale University and a joint M.S. in Biology and Environmental Policy from Tufts University.